 They start looking through new posts, old posts, and customer comments.
 They think “Wow, I really need to try this place out.”
 Now, you’ve made them hungry.
 Before they know it, they’re clicking on your reservation button to secure a spot for Saturday night.

-Without the influence of social media and that discovery, they may have never dined with you.
+Without the influence of social media and that organic discovery, they may have never dined with you.
 A discovery was turned into an action immediately.
 And now you’ve not only gained a loyal social follower, but a customer.

 Your Online Menu